 Here's an excellent example of somebody that used creativity to stand out for the better:

 This goes for your hobbies too.
 We have witnessed occasions where people have pipped their competition to the post because they shared a love cosplay, LARPing and even Jaws 2 (that's right, specifically 2 – don't ask) with the interviewer.

 3: The Page Number Debate

 In short, your CV shouldn't really be any longer than a couple of pages, maximum 3 for the more experienced among you.
 Remember, you have various other platforms to flaunt your feathers, and prospective employers will be looking at them.
 Your CV is simply a summary of you… A summary good enough to make people to want to know more and arrange a conversation with you.
-Marissa Mayer, CEO of Yahoo, has made good work of fitting her entire CV onto one page (as seen below), really demonstrating creative and aesthetically pleasant ways of maximising the use of space.
+Marissa Mayer, CEO of Yahoo, has made good work of fitting her entire CV onto one page, really demonstrating creative and aesthetically pleasant ways of maximizing the use of space.

 4: Know (And Spoon Feed) Your Audience